 The genesis of A Bed in the Sky, above Quetta, came in 2000, when I was invited to do an outdoor sculpture at Dead Horse Ranch State Park.
 Visiting the site, I discovered the thick layer of pine needles underneath the Quetta Pine trees at the entrance to the park.
 This tree, indigenous to Afghanistan and Pakistan, was planted at the park's entrance in the 1970s.
 A few years earlier, as a faculty member at the University of Michigan, I had been invited to participate in the faculty show.
 I collected enough White Pine needles to create an 18 foot diameter circular disc, with a pathway to the center of the circle.
 A surveyor’s transit sat in the axis, focused on a drawing of a landscape, of a forest cut over for a new development.
 This drawing hung across the gallery on the wall amongst the artwork of other faculty.

 In the spring of 1992, I was working as a graphic designer in Iowa City, as my wife finished writing her dissertation.
 Sitting in my cubicle, word came to me that the nearby state park had done a forest thinning, so I borrowed a pick-up and went and loaded it with 80 Slippery Elm logs.
 Those logs sat in a pile for months in the backyard of our rental until an idea sprang into my head.
-I would create a symbolic form of my Danish name, Skabelund, skabe – a small enclosure or grove of trees, lund – creator.
+I would create a symbolic form of my Danish name, Skabelund, skab, from the Germanic word schaft, meaning to create by shaping, or that which has form or has been shaped, and lund, from the Old Norse-Viking word lundr, meaning an enclosure or small grove of trees.

 On an autumn evening, I started balancing the 80 logs together creating a vertical bundle of stalks.
 As I turned to retrieve the last log for placing in the bundle, I heard a loud thunder behind me, the logs coming down with a crash.
 I rebuilt the form and then in the darkness of that night, like monks in some medieval scene from a Andrei Tarkovsky film, using a wheelbarrow, my wife and I circled the form, binding the logs together with 10,000 feet of sisal.